-The Office for Religious Life will offer up to 16 fellowships to engage students in sustained, meaningful religious encounter with one another.
+The Office for Religious Life will offer fellowships to engage students in sustained, meaningful religious encounter with one another.
 They must be committed to brave, empathetic and respectful exploration of difference.
 The fellows will be selected based on their experience and interest in religious, spiritual, and humanist traditions.
 It is not expected that participants be adherents, scholars or experts in a tradition; rather the fellows will be selected based on their experience and interest in engaging in dialogue concerning religious, spiritual, and humanist concerns.
 This fellowship requires a full academic year commitment, and fellows must arrive on time and stay for the duration of our weekly meetings

 - The fellows meet once a week for six weeks/quarter throughout the academic year, beginning Wednesday, October 16.

 - The fellows attend each session on time and remain through the conclusion.